mojombo/mustache.erl/README.md

 Notice that the template references the functions in the view module.
 The return values from the view dictate how the template will be rendered.
-To get the HTML output, make sure the `simple.beam` bytecode file is in your code path and call the following code:
+To get the HTML output, make sure the `simple.beam` bytecode file is in your code path and call the following function:

     mustache:render(simple)